pparedes1/pparedes1.github.io/test/readme.md

 What can I do with Concur APIs?
 --

 The **Travel/Itinerary API (v1.1)** lets you access a Concur user's itinerary, including hotel/flight booking info.
-As an example, you can mash-up the Itinerary API with a restaurant database/API to provide recommendations of places to eat near a COncur user's hotel booking.
+As an example, you can mash-up the Itinerary API with a restaurant database/API to provide recommendations of places to eat near a Concur user's hotel booking.

 The **Expense API (v3.0)** allows you to get (and push) a Concur user's expense information, including expense line items, their types (e.g. food, lodging), totals, and even receipt images.